Adelaide Place Baptist Church: Notable members

 Robert Kettle (1761–1852).
 President of the Scottish Temperance League and editor of the Scottish Temperance Journal.

 William Quarrier (1829–1903).
 Deacon at Hope Street Hall.
 Quarrier was a philanthropist who founded Orphan Homes of Scotland, which later became the charity Quarriers.

 Joseph Coats (1848–1899), pathologist.
 Coats was a deacon of the church and also the first president of the Baptist Theological College.

 Sir Adam Nimmo (1866–1939), colliery owner.
 A member of APBC for almost 50 years, serving as a deacon, senior trustee and treasurer.

 Marjorie McInnes OBE (1917–2015).
 Deacon and later honorary deacon.
-President of the Baptist Union of Scotland.
+The only woman ever to be elected President of the Baptist Union of Scotland.
 Chief Welfare Officer for Scotland.
 As a contributor to the Cope Report, she was jointly responsible for the establishment of social work as a profession in Scotland.

 Daughter churches

 As the membership of Adelaide Place Baptist Church increased, groups of members sometimes founded new congregations in areas of Glasgow with large or growing populations that did not yet have a Baptist church.

 In 1845 a church was formed in Blackfriars Street (later called John Knox Street) by members of the Hope Street Hall (later Adelaide Place Baptist Church).
 The building was designed by Thomas Lennox Watson, who also designed the Adelaide Place building.
 John Knox Street Baptist Church was demolished in 1965.